rishannp/MI-BCI-Offline-and-Online-Scripts/README.md

 Ideas for customization:

-- Replace the GAT with Riemannian methods or DeepConvNet
+- Include other models!
-- Add a third "no-op" class or rest state
+- Add a third rest state class
 - Visualize model accuracy in real time
 - Add calibration or scoring screens between levels